-To understand the working method of spaces like space{object2}, and to understand how matter objects exist in these spaces, we need a new definition of time.
-Here we can use the abovementioned time definition in a wider meaning: Time is the action-reaction of space and matter regardless what the space is made of.
+Without a new definition of time we won't understand the working method of spaces like space{object2}, or understand how matter objects exist in these spaces.
+Here we can use the new, above-mentioned definition of time in a wider meaning: Time is the action-reaction of space and matter regardless of what the space is made of.